Holly Hayes

 Young buyers are no longer accepting fast fashion.
 Our world is changing, and we as Christ-followers should be at the spearhead of the movement bringing that change.
 Much of what “big fashion” has done over the years to create profitability has yet to be adopted by the give-back community because we have all functioned as micro-brands and small businesses.
 Imagine how increased profitability coming from a conglomerate could impact the kingdom and the individual mission of these brands.

-In the vision the Lord gave me, He showed me how He was going to move heavenly funds and resources to all the places that need it most, using commerce, bypassing government, systems, and anything that has hindered his work in the past.
+In the vision the Lord gave me, he showed me how he was going to move heavenly funds and resources to all the places that need it most, using commerce, bypassing government, systems and anything that has hindered his work in the past.
 The vision both excited and terrified me.
 I felt honored to have been entrusted as part of this massive shift in culture and industry but overwhelmed at the weight of running something with that kind of scale.
-As with anything he's called me to, my response was, as Barak says to the prophetess Deborah in Judges 4:8: "If you go with me, I will go..."
+As with anything he’s called me to, my response was, as Barak says to the prophetess Deborah in Judges 4:8: “If you go with me, I will go...”

-When we see the great vision God has for us, it’s easy to get overwhelmed—scared, even.
+When we see the great vision God has for us, it’s easy to get overwhelmed — scared, even.
 But in those moments of being terrified by what’s ahead, it’s important that we remember where we came from.
 All throughout the Old Testament, God reminded his people that he was the one who brought them out of slavery in Egypt.
 “I am the Lord your God, who brought you out of the land of Egypt, that you should not be their slaves,” he said (Leviticus 26:13).
-For Holly, her “Egypt” was, in part, trauma, violence, and addiction.
-Whether or not your past was as difficult as Holly’s, you can choose to respond to God’s calling the same way she did—full of faith and expectation for what’s to come.
+For Holly, her “Egypt” was, in part, trauma, violence and addiction.
+Whether or not your past was as difficult as Holly’s, you can choose to respond to God’s calling the same way she did — full of faith and expectation for what’s to come.

-Holly Christine Hayes is the founder and CEO of Sanctuary Project, a nonprofit jewelry brand employing and empowering survivors of trafficking, violence, and addiction.
-As a survivor herself, Holly's vision and leadership create a safe space for other survivors to grow in practical skills, unleash their creativity, and heal their hearts.
-Their impact jewelry line can be found online, in boutiques nationwide, and on Target.com.
-In her spare time, she and her husband, Jeff, enjoy life on a hobby farm and vineyard in Austin, Texas, with their chickens, goats, cows, and daughter, Havana, who they welcomed in July 2019.
+Holly Christine Hayes is the founder and CEO of Sanctuary Project, a nonprofit jewelry brand employing and empowering survivors of trafficking, violence and addiction.
+As a survivor herself, Holly’s vision and leadership create a safe space for other survivors to grow in practical skills, unleash their creativity and heal their hearts.
+Their impact jewelry line can be found online, in boutiques nationwide and on Target.com.
+In her spare time, she and her husband, Jeff, enjoy life on a hobby farm and vineyard in Austin, Texas, with their chickens, goats, cows and daughter, Havana, who they welcomed in July 2019.
 Find her at hollychristinehayes.com.

 Previous